mmbase/mmbase-oldimport/speeltuin/jaco/jircs/readme.txt

    mmbase/mmbase-webapp/WEB-INF/config/applications.

-5. Check the MMBase security config to see if the mmbase user, as specified in the jircs properties file with mmbase.username and mmbase.password, is allowed to create nodes.
+5. Check the MMBase security config to see if the mmbase user, as specified in the jircs config file with mmbase-username and mmbase-password, is allowed to create nodes.

 6. Execute the following command in the Jircs directory:

-   java -classpath <classpath> nl.eo.chat.Server conf/jircs_mmbase.properties
+   java -classpath <classpath> nl.eo.chat.Server conf/jircs_mmbase.xml

    Replace <classpath> with all jar files in the Jircs lib directory and the all the files in the MMBase lib directory.
 E.g.